shahabafshar/KishEditor/QUICKSTART.md

 # Quick Start Guide

-Get up and running with the Overleaf Clone in minutes!
+Get up and running with KishEditor in minutes!

 ## 1. Run the Demo Locally